sleveque/control/README.md

 to the definition of the object.
 In the following section, we give details of the in-built preconditioners employed in our software.

-The cose is based on the work "Automatic Differentiation for All-at-once Systems Arising in Certain PDE-Constrained Optimization Problems" by Santolo Leveque, James R. Maddison, and John W. Pearson.
+The code is based on the work "Automatic Differentiation for All-at-once Systems Arising in Certain PDE-Constrained Optimization Problems" by Santolo Leveque, James R. Maddison, and John W. Pearson.